All Episodes

 Every faction of the Democrat Party is now a battering ram.

-Destroy the institution of marriage, destroy borders, destroy education, destroy private sector health care, destroy private property, destroy the Constitution and free markets, the Democrat Party is nothing more than a battering ram.
+Destroy the institution of marriage, destroy borders, destroy education, destroy private sector health care, destroy private property, destroy the Constitution, free markets.

 And they're using the language to disguise what they're doing.

-Open line Friday, views expressed by the host on this program documented to be almost always right 99.7% of the time.
+Open Line Friday views expressed by the host on this program documented to be almost always right, 99.7% of the time.

 And I'm sure that it is applicable to some of you in the audience.